 - 1 lb strawberries, sliced vertically

-While the crust cooks and cools, make the filling.
+- While the crust cooks and cools, make the filling.
 Add the cream cheese to the bottom of a stand mixer.
 Beat until light and fluffy.
 Add 1/4 cup of the milk, beat on medium speed until smooth.
 Add another 1/4 cup and beat until smooth.
 Repeat one more time with another 1/4 cup of milk.
-Add the remaining milk and vanilla, beat until smooth.
-Let the mixture still for five minutes until thickened.
+Add the remaining milk, vanilla, and pudding mix.
+Beat until smooth.
+Let the mixture sit still for five minutes until thickened.